Home | GitHub Source | Contact Me | Support the Site |

 Jirachi slot image

 Jirachi is only obtainable in the Ruins area, by getting the Jirachi Arrival option on the slots.
-The Ruins location itself requires the player to Travel seven times to access.
+The Ruins location itself requires the player to Travel six times to access.
 When the player triggers Jirachi Arrival, Jirachi will appear on the field and float around for thirty seconds.
 The player must hit it three times in order to catch it.

 Because triggering Jirachi's appearance relies on the player getting its option in the slots, the Sapphire field is recommended, since the player can use the Zigzagoon there to stop the slots.